T. Gwynn Jones: As a poet

+As a novelist

+Gwynn's impact as a novelist is harder to measure; though he was extremely productive in this field, many of his novels were serialised anonymously and most were never published in book form.
+However, in his biography of Gwynn, Alan Llwyd suggests that his novels were a significant step forward for prose writing in the language, naming him the "uncle" of the Welsh language novel (with Daniel Owen the father).
+One of Gwynn's novels, Enaid Lewys Meredydd, is likely the first science fiction novel in the language.

+On English literature

 T. Gwynn Jones's writings had a significant influence on Robert Graves in his mythopoeic study The White Goddess.
 Graves developed his suggestion of a distinction between the restricted poetry of the official Welsh bards, and the more expansive and fanciful unofficial Welsh writings: "The tales and Romances, on the other hand, are full of colour and incident; even characterization is not absent from them.
 In them fancy...develops into imagination".